Disabilities Portfolio

 Contact the Disabilities Officer

-The SULS Disabilities Officer for 2024 is Sarah Huffman.
-You can contact her via email at disabilities@suls.org.au.
-She is available to discuss any disability-related issues at the Law School and within SULS, from advocacy, to any additional questions you may have, to just touching base.
+The SULS Disabilities Officer for 2025 is Wilson Thai.
+You can contact him via email at disabilities@suls.org.au.
+He is available to discuss any disability-related issues at the Law School and within SULS, from advocacy, to any additional questions you may have, to just touching base.
 All correspondence will be kept confidential unless you specify otherwise.

 The portfolio also is undertaking ongoing consultation with disabled students at the Law School.
 If you have any matters regarding disability you would like to discuss, please contact the Disabilities Officer to set up a consultation session or use the SULS Disabilities Consultation Form below.